 “Very sorry to hear the news of Chris Cary.
 I met him a number of times after the closure of Caroline when he lived in Cambridge and ran the Caroline Club - the start of his financing the

 radio projects he later became so famous for.
 He will indeed be missed quite a bit.”

-There is an excellent photo tribute to Chris Cary on Dr. Martin van der Ven's Offshore Radio Guide website.
+There is also a tribute to Chris Cary on Dr. Martin van der Ven's Offshore Radio Nostalgia website.